cosmos/ibc/spec/ics-003-connection-semantics/README.md

 #### Versioning

+During the handshake process, two ends of a connection come to agreement on a version bytestring associated with that connection.
+At the moment, the contents of this version bytestring are opaque to the IBC core protocol.
+In the future, it might be used to indicate what kinds of channels can utilise the connection in question, or what encoding formats channel-related datagrams will use.
+At present, host state machine MAY utilise the version data to negotiate encodings, priorities, or connection-specific metadata related to custom logic on top of IBC.

+Host state machines MAY also safely ignore the version data or specify an empty string.

-An implementation must define a function `getCompatibleVersions` which returns the list of versions it supports, ranked by descending preference order.
+An implementation MUST define a function `getCompatibleVersions` which returns the list of versions it supports, ranked by descending preference order.

 ```typescript
 type getCompatibleVersions = () => []string
 ```

-An implementation must define a function `pickVersion` to choose a version from a list of versions proposed by a counterparty.
+An implementation MUST define a function `pickVersion` to choose a version from a list of versions proposed by a counterparty.

 ```typescript
 type pickVersion = ([]string) => string